harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 ## Overview
-By following this GitHub repository you can get you Confluent cloud setup required for Real-Time Mobile Personalization at Scale up and running.
+By following this GitHub repository you can get your Confluent cloud setup required for Real-Time Mobile Personalization at Scale up and running.
 Environment, Service Account,API Keys,connectors,Topic, KSQL Cluster,Streams,Table and everything required will be up and running in your Cloud account.
 Datagen connectors have been used here to mock the source datasets being used.
 You may have to modify this based on the datasets being used in your own instance

 # Requirements

-In order to successfully complete this demo you need to install few tools before getting started.
+In order to successfully complete this demo you need to install a few tools before getting started.

 - If you don't have a Confluent Cloud account, sign up for a free trial [here](https://www.confluent.io/confluent-cloud/tryfree).
 - Install Confluent Cloud CLI by following the instructions [here](https://docs.confluent.io/confluent-cli/current/install.html).